 Kilmainham Restoration Society

-A plan was then created that would see the prison be fully restored and used as a museum using free labour and donated items.
-The popularity of the project began growing, this saw the Irish Congress of Trade Unions accepting of the society’s proposal.
+A plan was then created that would see the prison being fully restored and used as a museum, using free labour and donated items.
+The popularity of the project began growing, this saw the Irish Congress of Trade Unions accepting the society’s proposal.
 The Building Trade Council also gave their support to the project.

 During this time the Irish Government was under extreme pressure from the National Graves Association in preserving the gaol.
 So when the Kilmainham Restoration Society officially submitted their proposal in 1958 the government were highly in favour of it.

 In 1960 the detailed plan for the project which was also envisioned as a tourist attraction got the approval it needed.
 Later that year, in May the prison keys were handed to the board of trustees.
 The trustees included members nominated by the society and two from the government.

 Work officially began on the Prison restoration that saw a workforce of sixty volunteers.
 It took nine years for Kilmainham Gaol to be fully restored.
 It was then re-opened to the public.
 The Magill family were the main residential caretakers, especially Joe Magill who worked on the project from the beginning until it was handed over to the Office of Public Works.

 Kilmainham Gaol is now a museum and memorial site that showcases the history of Irish nationalism through guided tours.
 The only way you can visit the gaol is through these guided tours.

 In the Kilmainham museum, you’ll get to see items that belong to the prisoners from drawings, letters and photographs.
 The personal items on display help to bring to life the prisoners and the suffering that took place.
 It really helps to showcase the history of the jail and its occupants.
 There is also an art gallery on the top floor of the museum filled with paintings, sculptures and jewellery of prisoners from all around Ireland.